federicomarra/timer-clock-chronometer/README.md

 ##### 9. ChronoDefaultConstructor

-This test checks if the default constructor initializes correctly `running` to false, chronometer time to 0 seconds, memory time to 0 and `viewMode` to 0.
+This test checks if the default constructor initializes correctly `running` to false, chronometer time to 0 seconds, empty memory and `viewMode` to 0.

 ##### 10. ChronoCorrectWorking

 This test checks if the chronometer works correctly.
-It is maked start and after 2s stop.
+It is made start and after 2s stop.
 Then it checks if the time is near 2s (with a tolerance of 1 ds) and memory is empty.<br>
 After it is make start again and stopped after 1s.
 Then it checks if the time is near 3s (2s + 1s) and memory is still empty.<br>